Nobuyoshi Sano: Cavia (2001–2010)

 Sano designed and produced KORG DS-10 for Nintendo DS.
 He formed a trio of the same name consisting of himself, Yasunori Mitsuda and Michio Okamiya in order to promote the program.
 The three had spoken about their interest in creating a synthesizer for the DS; Korg approved of this idea.
 He intended it to be used for any genre the user desired to create music in, rather than a particular genre like chiptune or techno.
 He also chose to model the synth on the Korg MS-10 as he bought this synth during his teenage years, and also felt that the DS vaguely resembled the synth.

 Detune (2010–present)

 Following Cavia's disbandment, Sano established Detune, a music software production company in May 6, 2010.
 Detune developed a follow-up to KORG DS-10 titled KORG M01, intended as a DS version of the Korg M1 synth.
 In 2012, Detune released iYM2151, a music program for the iPad based on the Yamaha YM2151 sound chip.
 In the same year, Sano composed "Algorithm" for the game Orgarythm using iYM2151.
 The following year, a Nintendo 3DS eShop version of KORG M01 was released worldwide, titled KORG M01D.
 In 2014, he released a compilation album titled sanodg's arcade game music works, which features the soundtracks of four arcade games he worked on during his time at Namco.
 During 2016 to 2017 he created a series of EDM-styled albums with Hiroyoshi Kato, the first of which was titled EDM IS GAME.

+He will score the upcoming mobile FMV game Clive is a Good Guy, developed by British game studio Indolent Games.
+Upon seeing images of the game he described it as having a "very artistic feeling" compared to Japanese mobile games, and is particularly pleased to work on the game.